Lake Champlain Research Institute at SUNY Plattsburgh

-The primary objective of the Lake Champlain Research Institute (LCRI) is to promote student research.
+The primary objective of the Lake Champlain Research Institute is to promote student research.
 Current research activities among affiliates include many topics in a variety of disciplines.

 The Institute is actively involved in research in the Lake Champlain Basin.